 - Sieving is also used to separate similar objects of varying sizes.
 Cashew nuts of various sizes are separated in cashew nut factories through the sieving process.

 Distillation is a fast way to separate mixtures of two or more pure liquids.
 Distillation is a purification method that involves vaporizing the constituents of a liquid mixture, then condensing and isolating them.

 A mixture is heated in simple distillation, and the most volatile component vaporizes at the lowest temperature.
 The vapor condenses back into liquid after passing through a cooled tube (a condenser).
 The collected condensate is known as distillate.

 Several important pieces of equipment are depicted in the figure above.
 A heat source, a test tube with a one-hole stopper attached to a glass elbow, and rubber tubing are all present.
 The rubber tubing is inserted into a collection tube filled with cold water.
 Other more complicated distillation assemblies can also be used, particularly to separate mixtures of pure liquids with similar boiling points.

 The most common method of separating a liquid from an insoluble solid is filtration.
 Consider the case of a sand-water mixture.
-In this case, filtration is used to remove solid particles from the liquid.
+In this case, filtration removes solid particles from the liquid.
 Various filtering agents, such as filtering paper or other materials, are commonly used.

-Sedimentation is the process by which heavier impurities in a liquid, typically water, settle to the bottom of the container containing the mixture.
+Sedimentation is the process by which heavier impurities in a liquid, typically water, settle into the bottom of the container containing the mixture.
 It takes some time to complete the process.

 This method is used with immiscible liquids (those that do not mix together).
 The mechanism works by exploiting the unequal density of the particles in the mixture.
 Using this technique, oil and water can be easily separated.
 In the process, a separating funnel is used.